syncfusion-content/blazor-docs/blazor/3D-chart/chart-types/stacked-bar.md

 ## Cylindrical column chart

-To render a cylindrical Stacked Bar chart, set the `ColumnFacet` property to `Cylinder` in the chart series.
+To render a cylindrical stacked bar chart, set the `ColumnFacet` property to `Cylinder` in the chart series.

 ```cshtml